GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: GRIT: Goal Recognition with Interpretable Trees

 \section{GRIT: Goal Recognition with Interpretable Trees}

 Our method aims to infer a probability distribution over goals for a vehicle based on past observations, using models trained from vehicle trajectory data.
 We use the name GRIT (Goal Recognition with Interpretable Trees) to refer to the entire training and inference process.
-GRIT computes a Bayesian posterior probability distribution over goals:
+GRIT computes a Bayesian posterior probability distribution over goals

-GRIT represents the likelihood for each goal $L(s_{1:t},\phi|G^i)$ using decision trees learned from vehicle trajectory data prior to deployment.
+and represents the likelihood $L(s_{1:t}|G^i,\phi)$ of a trajectory $s_{1:t}$ given goal $G^i$ using decision trees learned from vehicle trajectory data prior to deployment.

-An overview of GRIT's inference process for computing equation~\eqref{goal_prob_overview} is shown in Figure \ref{fig:grit}.
+An overview of GRIT's inference process is shown in Figure \ref{fig:grit}.
 As input during inference, GRIT takes the past observed trajectories of local vehicles $s_{1:t}$ and static scene information $\phi$.
-As output GRIT gives a probability distribution over possible local goals for a vehicle.
+As output GRIT gives a probability distribution over possible goals for a vehicle.
 The first step in the inference process is to generate a set of possible goals for the vehicle.
-Next, a feature vector is extracted for each goal based on the past trajectories and static scene.
-Following this, decision trees are used to infer a likelihood for each goal, which can then be used to infer a posterior probability distribution over goals.
-In the following sections, we will explain these processes in more detail.
+Next, a feature vector is extracted for each goal based on the past trajectories of all observed vehicles and static scene information.
+Decision trees are then used to infer a likelihood for each goal, before inferring a posterior probability distribution over goals via Eq. \eqref{goal_prob_overview}.